VW Touareg R Plug-In Hybrid Hot SUV Revealed With 456 Horsepower

 Gallery: 2021 VW Touareg R

 Getting back to the Touareg R, it’s VW’s very first R model to have a plug-in hybrid powertrain and can run solely on electric power at speeds of up to 87 mph (140 km/h) thanks to a lithium-ion battery pack mounted in the trunk area.
-It has enough juice for a zero-emissions range of up to 30 miles (48 kilometers), while the hybrid punch is estimated to enable a 0 to 62 mph (100 km/h) run in about five seconds en route to an electronically governed 155 mph (250 km/h).
+The electrified SUV has enough juice for a zero-emissions range of up to 30 miles (48 kilometers), while the hybrid punch is estimated to enable a 0 to 62 mph (100 km/h) run in about five seconds en route to an electronically governed 155 mph (250 km/h).

-The third PHEV model in VW’s European lineup after the Golf and Passat, the Touareg R also represents the company’s first all-wheel-drive plug-in hybrid model.
+The third PHEV model in VW’s European lineup after the Golf and Passat GTE models, the Touareg R also represents the company’s first all-wheel-drive plug-in hybrid model.
 It uses an eight-speed automatic transmission and a transfer box to send power between the front and rear axles, while a Torsen central differential lock works with the 4Motion system.
 Depending on the situation, up to 70 percent of the power can be sent to the front axle or as much as 80 percent to the rear wheels.

+The styling changes are the ones you’d expect from an R-badged VW.
+Well, maybe except for the dual angular exhaust tips instead of the quad round finishers found on a Golf R. It rides as standard on 20-inch wheels, but a larger 22-inch set is optionally available for those who want to go all out.
+Inside, a black Puglia leather package is exclusive to the Touareg R and comes with Sepang Blue piping complemented by a thin blue decorative seam on the dashboard.

+The VW Touareg R will celebrate its public debut next week at the Geneva Motor Show where it will share the spotlight with two other hot new VWs – the Golf GTI and GTD.
+It’s scheduled to go on sale in Europe in the second half of the year.